Roby, Merseyside

-Roby is a village in the Metropolitan Borough of Knowsley, Merseyside, England.
-It was previously administratively linked with its neighbour Huyton by the Huyton-with-Roby civil parish and Huyton with Roby Urban District.
-Like Huyton, Roby is effectively a dormitory village or suburb of the neighbouring City of Liverpool.
-At the 2001 Census, the population of Roby was 9,353, (4,511 males, 4,842 females). reducing to 7,254 at the 2011 Census.
-Roby is the location of the sixth form centre of Knowsley Community College.
+Roby is a village and electoral ward in the Metropolitan Borough of Knowsley, Merseyside, England.
+Part of the wider built-up-area of Huyton-with-Roby with Huyton, Roby is effectively a dormitory village or suburb of the adjacent City of Liverpool.
+At the 2021 Census, the population of Roby electoral ward was 9,353.

+Historically in Lancashire, Roby was part of the hundred of West Derby, an ancient subdivision of Lancashire covering the south-west of the county, as a broadly rural village and township within the Parish of Huyton.
+In the 1890's Roby became part of the wider Huyton with Roby Urban District & civil parish.

+Growing industrialisation of the region during the industrial revolution brought the Liverpool and Manchester Railway to Roby at the Roby railway station in 1830.

 History

 Roby grew from a tenth-century Norse settlement named Rabil, meaning "boundary farm/village".
 Roby is therefore mentioned, as Rabil, in the Domesday Book of 1086.
 In 1351, it became part of the Barony of Widnes and subsequently merged into the Duchy of Lancaster.

-Governance

 In 1894 Roby was included in the Huyton with Roby Urban District.
 On the abolition of the administrative county of Lancashire in 1974, the urban district was also abolished and its former area was transferred to Merseyside to be combined with that of other districts to form the present-day metropolitan borough of Knowsley.

+Governance

+Since 1974 the village and ward have been administered by Knowsley Borough Council.